-Info-graphic to display multiple services aligned together for a Re-imagined Digital Home for Seniors.
+Info-graphic to display multiple services aligned together for a re-imagined digital home for senior citizens to live independntly.
 Client: Genworth Financial Long Term Care Insurance.

 A Service Design approach examines the People, Process and Technology which combined together create a service for Customers.
 It is design led with an intensely focused and precise UX practice directed toward problem solving.
-This means conducting the research to determine what is broken, and how it might be (1) Improved (2) Removed or (3) Completely Innovated over Design Sprints and Iterations.
+This means conducting the research to determine what is broken, and how it might be (1) Improved (2) Removed or (3) Redesigned Over Design Sprints and Release,Testing Iterations.

 Service design blueprint to show technical requirements for sensors, monitoring activity and digital communication tools designed to be driven by customer pain-points and digital touchpoints in the re-imagined home for seniors.
 Client: Genworth Financial Long Term Care Insurance.